Punched needle embroidered butterflies in an embroidery frame

 Place the template on top of the aida fabric, secure with pins and copy the design onto the fabric using a pencil.
 Now secure the fabric in an embroidery hoop stand.

 Thread the punch needle with grey woollen yarn following the instructions on the packaging.
 Adjust the needle to setting "C".
 Embroider the outer edge of the butterfly by pushing the needle into every other hole all the way around.
-Punch from the back of
+Punch from the back of the aida fabric.

 Now change to lavender coloured woollen yarn and embroider the middle section of the butterfly in the same way.
 Change to pale rose coloured woollen yarn and embroider the inner section of the butterfly.